I often assign class essays that are fairly open-ended. If you need help settling upon a topic, please consider the following:

 - Review your class and reading notes (or responses) which should be a a repository of potential ideas.

 - Brainstorm a number of (provocative) arguments you could make as you research and think about your topic.

 - Review the class objectives from the syllabus.

 - Write a proposal for (at least) yourself and (perhaps) share it with the instructor that identifies:

 - what argument/thesis are you likely to make?

 - what concepts/readings from class will you make use of?

 - what external readings (if appropriate) will you make use of and are they appropriate to your topic?

-The following proposals (a short one for conflict management class and longer one for a digital communications class) identify a compelling topic, mention the issues/questions of interest, likely arguments/themes, and supporting sources.
+The following proposal identifies a compelling topic, mention the issues/questions of interest, likely arguments/themes, and supporting sources.